Anxiety Disorders Diagnosis and Treatment

 Here are some of the common social anxiety disorder symptoms:7

-- Worry about self-humiliation: Individuals with social anxiety always worry about embarrassing or humiliating themselves.
-For that reason, they avoid any occasion that may require their presence or input.
+- Worry about self-humiliation: Individuals with social anxiety regularly worry about embarrassing or humiliating themselves.
+For that reason, they often avoid any occasion that may require their presence or input.Â

-- Identification of flaws: Many individuals with social anxiety analyze or point out their flaws to themselves.
-Hence, they consider themselves unworthy of certain activities like speaking in a gathering or event.
+- Identification of flaws: Individuals with anxiety often have a distorted sense of self-worth.
+Many individuals with social anxiety analyze or point out their ‘flaws’ to themselves.
+Typically, they will convince themselves they are unworthy of certain activities, such as speaking at a gathering or event. Â

 Anxiety Disorder Diagnosis